ricardoquesada/bluepad32/docs/plat_airlift.md

 ![fritzing](https://lh3.googleusercontent.com/pw/ACtC-3fNxNMUdaoBg7DGB6OPPDDnu_DQ15fmJS_I3crWjFKg7k3DA4HDeI8I_SUicSFamGuIVsHpM-myo5h-v1YOOFUU7lz6mU5tyExXDWZXedaYbUxhgf-GXfeZhMCdJCt1nZ04zFb1nyH86-pvZqc8yG9Y4A=-no)

-NOTE: If you are going to use a HUZZAH32, use the labels from the back of the board!
-Ignore the MISO/MOSI/SCK labels from the front.
+NOTE: If you use a HUZZAH32, pay attention to the GPIO labels.
+The MOSI/MISO/SCK lables that are in the front of board, are not the ones that you should use.
+See the back of the board for the correct GPIO numbers.

 In real life it might look more messy:

 ![wiring](https://lh3.googleusercontent.com/pw/ACtC-3dutrQXEj9I5zicNFW3K3PBbfge7MdwgB8dyi-wPSrtSp8zku3Y4c9WtBqQ9Bfa92xOjgSkZncAuzAZyc5F392tFkzkqWUl4YkfrKrM4e8TGP-B_7I7G_fRvFbIYbEQQIi-LlOnPU5SdGYYeW6hxxpJ_w=-no)

-The benefits of using two separate modules (SAMD51 + ESP32) is:
+The benefits of using two separate modules (SAMD51 + ESP32) are:

 * You can see the console of both the ESP32 and SAM51 at the same time
 * If needed, you can inspect the SPI protocol with a logic analizer